 Is sports betting investing or gambling?

 To put it bluntly, if you look at it as gambling, you will never be able to use it as a platform to generate long-term wealth.

 Successful sports betting should be treated as an investment strategy.

 Through proper bankroll management, we can turn a starting balance of $10,000 into over $1m in 60 months.

-If you have had experience trading with stocks and shares or with forex etc, some of these principles may seem familiar to you.
+If you have had experience trading with stocks and shares, forex etc, some of these principles may seem familiar to you.

 Sports Investing Bankroll

-We base our strategy on a starting bankroll of $10,000.
-If you haven’t got access to funds of this size, you can still make 200% ROI a year, but it’ll take longer to get to $1m.
+You can still make 200% ROI a year if you haven’t got access to funds of this size, but it’ll take longer to get to $1m.

 If that means, for the time being, you must work longer hours at your job then so be it.

 We also operate by investing 1 unit per investment, where 1 unit equates to 1% of your bankroll.
-So, for a bankroll of $10,000, 1 unit = $100.

 Sensible bankroll management will keep your balance growing at a controllable rate while minimizing the impact of any losses.